Christian-Hummel/IMC-Assignment-2/README.md

 add_user() - creates a login user for this supervisor, the employee_id will be connected to this table

+log_in() - creates the Token for the supervisor to unlock more functionality - has to be used in this format: "Bearer <access_token>"

 get_supervisor_by_id() - displays supervisor attributes: employer_ID, name, email, address, salary, nationality and number of travel agents under his supervision

 add_agent() - introduces a new travel agent to the agency under his supervision - adds the supervisor attribute to this class